Interactive Multimedia Report (IMR)

 A Rendered Report Reader that supports this option:

-• shall identify the PDF rendered report according to the contentType attribute
+• SHALL identify the PDF rendered report according to the contentType attribute

-• shall retrieve and display the PDF rendered report specified in either DiagnosticReport.presentedForm.data or DiagnosticReport.presentedForm.url
+• SHALL retrieve and display the PDF rendered report specified in either DiagnosticReport.presentedForm.data or DiagnosticReport.presentedForm.url

-• shall be able to launch the hyperlinks included in the PDF report.
+• SHALL be able to launch the hyperlinks included in the PDF report.

-• shall be able to select either the HTML or PDF rendered reports in DiagnosticReport.presentedForm to retrieve and display
+• SHALL be able to select either the HTML or PDF rendered reports in DiagnosticReport.presentedForm to retrieve and display

 1:52.2.2 HL7 Text Report Option